a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 ## Hall of fame

+\- 2020-09-01 Shiraz Ali Khan reported a minor configuration issue with our email server DNS record ($20)

 \- 2020-03-27 Abir Khan Hridoy reported a possible DoS vulnerability in the user email confirmation routine ($25)

 \- 2019-10-24 Agung Saputra (r00t-geek) found out that some of our servers are directly exposed to the Internet ($20).